profile-pic

 Smart Robot to Rescue Child from Borewell using Raspberry Pi

-Wireless robot for surveillance and rescue operations in borewells, controlled via an Android application and Raspberry Pi.
+Developed a wireless robot for surveillance and rescue operations in borewells, controlled via an Android application.

 Restaurant Reviews Sentimental Analysis using NLP

-Implemented NLP-based sentiment analysis on restaurant reviews, achieving 73% accuracy for sentiment prediction and customer insights.
+Implemented NLP-based sentiment analysis on restaurant reviews, achieving 73% accuracy in sentiment prediction after data preprocessing and classifier training.

 Zomato Restaurant Rating Predictor

-Developed a machine learning model in Python to predict restaurant ratings based on customer reviews and features.
+Built a machine learning model in Python to predict restaurant ratings based on customer reviews and features, providing insights for the food industry.

 FaceVision using OpenCV